-Maybe you’ve heard about the importance of protein in your daily diet, but do you know how much you are really getting and if it’s enough?
+Maybe you’ve heard about the importance of protein in your daily diet, but do you know how much you are really getting and if it’s enough to meet your body’s needs?

 A good helping of protein daily can also aid in weight loss.
-Protein is highly satiating.
-This means it will help you to feel full for a longer stretch of time, which in turn, will cause you to eat less calories and lose weight.
+Protein is highly satiating, meaning that it will help you to feel full for a longer stretch of time.
+In turn, feeling full for longer will cause you to eat fewer calories and lose weight.
+A high-protein diet may also help increase calorie-burning by helping increase sleeping metabolic rate and increasing energy used during digestion and physical activity.

 What is the RDA for protein?

-According to the 2015-2020 Dietary Guidelines for Americans, the average adult should aim to eat between 10-30% of our daily calories from protein.
-This is a large range.
-A person that needs 2000 calories a day would need to eat between 50-150 grams a day.
-Does this mean you aim high?
+According to the 2020-2025 Dietary Guidelines for Americans, the average adult should aim to eat between 10-35% of their daily calories from protein.
+This is a large range that allows for flexibility in your diet depending on your lifestyle.
+What would this protein range look like in real life?
+Well, a person that needs 2000 calories a day would need to eat between 50-175 grams of protein a day.
+So does this mean you aim high in your protein intake?
 Or low?
-Or somewhere in between?
+Or perhaps somewhere in between?

 The average RDA for protein for specific age groups are: